 13 Troubles of Terrible Teams and the Antidote

-While there is no “I” in team, it is really not true.
+While there is no “I” in team, it is not true.
 Teams fail every day because of selfish and uncooperative people.
 It happens in the board room, on the manufacturing floor, during engineering projects or IT initiatives, and in the sales arena.
 Research shows that 60% or more of teams fail.
 Too many teams are in terrible shape.
-If you are the leader of one of these troubled teams you are in peril; the odds aren’t good for your success.
+If you are the leader of one of these troubled teams you are in peril; the odds are not good for your success.

 Research shows that teams do less well-not better-than the total potential of the individual members of the team.
 As a result, companies are wasting a tremendous amount of money and time by allowing this to happen.
 Here are the thirteen troubles.

 - Lethargic leadership-Most managers lack the people skills and facilitation skills to create notable teamwork.
 In fact, too many managers are masquerading as leaders while clamoring up the corporate ladder to really care about learning how to do it.
 In addition, few teams ever consider shared leadership.

 - Tacky team members-Participants on teams also do not know team processes, and expectations.
 Also, interpersonal issues derail many team outcomes and create a dysfunctional environment.
 The selection of team members is crucial.
 Research suggests that a mixed and diverse group is often more successful as a team.

 - Raging roles-One new manager recently described how one of his team members is sabotaging progress because she wants to lead the team.
 This is not uncommon.
 One manager said of his employee engagement team,” I am all for employee involvement as long as they come up with what I want.”
 Roles need to be rectified and clarified.